paulHasselkuss/W210/exampleSite/content/docs/_index.md

 Redirect rules can be appended to `/layouts/index.redirects`.
 See [Netlify](https://www.netlify.com/docs/redirects/).

-Hugo's [Aliases](https://gohugo.io/content-management/urls/#aliases) have been disabled within `config.toml` with `disableAliases = true`, and instead are handled by [Netlify Redirects](https://www.netlify.com/docs/redirects/).
+Hugo's [Aliases](https://gohugo.io/content-management/urls/#aliases) have been disabled within `hugo.yml` with `disableAliases = true`, and instead are handled by [Netlify Redirects](https://www.netlify.com/docs/redirects/).
 This is handled automatically and one should continue to add aliases as described in the Hugo documentation.